mclemens68/cloud-lab-mdc/README.md

 aws_access_key_id = XXXXXXXXXXXXXXXXXXXX
 aws_secret_access_key = YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY

-You'll need a registered domain name.
-The Terraform setup assumes the domain exists in your personal aws account.
+You'll need a registered domain name and Hosted Zone setup in route53.
+The Terraform setup has a variable so you can point to either a domain you have registered in your personal aws account, or you can point to your se account.
 Easiest thing is to just register a domain via route53 ($14/year) in your personal account.

 Terraform
 ---------

-All of the variables to customize a particular setup can be found in terraform/terraform.tfvars.
-Review this file and edit as appropriate for your environment.
+All of the variables to customize a particular setup can be found in terraform/terraform.tfvars.template.
+Copy this file to terraform.tfvars in the same directory and review the entries and edit as appropriate for your environment.

 The terraform setup relys on making sure you have your workspace set to the same name as the configs defined in terraform/config-files.
 The two profiles currently contained in the repo are "cs-demo"